 When using parallel versions of a similar questionnaire, I have found it helpful to clearly identify the questionnaire version on every sheet of paper (notice the “M” on the top-right corner of this document), or to use coloured sheets of paper in order to readily identify versions.

-This post concludes my comments on item construction.
 For more advice on writing effective questionnaire items, I recommend consulting the following resources:

 - Brown, J. D. (2001).
 Using surveys in language programs.
 Cambridge: Cambridge University Press. (pp. 44-55)